-Ferris State University’s Board of Trustees approved an alumnus to The Ferris Foundation Board of Directors, a new bachelor’s degree in the College of Arts and Sciences, and more during a Friday, May 8 meeting conducted via Zoom.
+Ferris State University’s Board of Trustees approved an alumnus to The Ferris Foundation Board of Directors, a new bachelor’s degree in the College of Arts, Sciences and Education, and more during a Friday, May 8 meeting conducted via Zoom.

 Paul T. Doyle, who earned a Bachelor of Science from the College of Education and Human Services, in 1979, was approved as the newest member of The Ferris Foundation Board of Directors.
 Doyle, who was a student-athlete on the men’s basketball team and a former assistant coach for both the men’s and women’s basketball teams, was also a recipient of Ferris’ Distinguished Alumni Award.
 Doyle has served on several Grand Rapids-area boards, including the Grand Rapids Community Foundation, as chair; the Grand Rapids African American Health Institute, as chair; RoMan Manufacturing, as director; and the Kentwood Board of Education, as president.

 Doyle, born and raised in Brooklyn, New York, was a recipient of the Grand Rapids Community Foundation Leadership and Philanthropy Award and the Grand Rapids “GIANTS” Leadership Award for Community Health.
 He serves as an adjunct faculty member for Michigan State University’s College of Human Medicine.

 Paul and his wife, Celeste, a Class of 1979 Ferris alumna, have been married for 42 years.
 Paul and Celeste Doyle have three daughters and four grandchildren.